gretchenriggs/Nature...Or-Not-/README.md

 Next, the RGB pixel values were normalized from 1-255 to 0-1 by dividing by 255, and centered around 0, by subtracting the mean of the X training data pixel values.
 The mean pixel values for the R, G, & B components were consistent with each other, so the decision was made to use the mean of all 3 channels together to subtract from the data.

 The labels (y) values also need some preperation before being fed into the neural net.
-The labeled y data is read into the Python script as 1D array (vector) of 0's and 1's.
+The labeled y data is read into the Python script as a 1D array (vector) of 0's and 1's.
 Keras, the neural networks library used, running on top of Theano for this network, required the labels to be converted to binary class matrices:
 <p align="center">
     <img src="images/label_upd.png"  width=30% height=30% alt="Transforming Labels to Binary Class Matrices pic"/>
 </p>